Links

 freeze($arr); // prohibits further mutations of the array

 The left-hand selectors can be arbitrarily long .a.b[2].c.3.d[].e.
 If some elements do not exist, an empty object or array is created automatically. [] adds to the end of an array.
 Array indexes cannot be skipped, i.e. if an array has length 5, you cannot assign to element 7.
-Once you are dome mutating an object, can call freeze() to prevent further accidental mutations.
+Once you are done mutating an object, can call freeze() to prevent further accidental mutations.

 Local functions